matejmedvecky/pepmandis/README.md

 Use offline blasting:\
 `pepMANDIS_UNIX.py -m "catechol-1,2-dioxygenase" --offline-blastp`

-Proteins from file 'extraProteins.faa' will be compared against entries gathered from UniProt DB, set length variation coefficient to 1 (i.e. do not filter proteins according to their lengths):\
-`pepMANDIS_UNIX.py -m "catechol-1,2-dioxygenase" --extra-input -e extraProteins.faa -l 1.0`

 Limit BLASTP search against proteins belonging to either *Actinobacteria* or *Proteobacteria* phyla, use offline blasting, avoid specificity score-based filtering for peptides 'SQSDFNLR,HGQRPAHIHFFISAPGHR,LIAAAGWHAWRPAHLHVK', peptides must be considered as detectable by at least 2 CONSeQuence algorithms:\
 ```
 pepMANDIS_UNIX.py -m "catechol-1,2-dioxygenase" -b "Actinobacteria|Proteobacteria" --offline-blastp -a "SQSDFNLR,HGQRPAHIHFFISAPGHR,LIAAAGWHAWRPAHLHVK" -cd 2
 ```

+Proteins from file 'extraProteins.faa' will be compared against entries gathered from UniProt DB, set length variation coefficient to 1 (i.e. do not filter proteins according to their lengths), set minimum peptide size to 6 amino acids:\
+`pepMANDIS_UNIX.py -m "catechol-1,2-dioxygenase" --extra-input -e extraProteins.faa -l 1.0 -x 6`

 Avoid gathering of input proteins from UniProt DB and use proteins from file 'myProteins.faa' instead, use 1200 peptides with the highest species coverage for properties calculations, and re-use 'blastp_results_refined.xml' from previous run:\